-- 1 You will be watching online lectures for each section.
-Lectures are posted in Learn under the "Lectures" link on the left sidebar.
-These lectures must be watched in their entirety just as if you were in a classroom lecture.
-You must take careful notes on each and every example from each lecture.
+1 - You will be attending in person class meetings on UNM Valencia Campus.
+Class meets Monday and Wednesday 3-4:15 in VAAS 131.
+You should take careful notes on each and every example from each lecture.
 You should write down every example and all steps I show to reach a solution.
 These notes should be labeled clearly, organized, and neat and clear.
-Keep these in a notebook where you can easily access them. - 2 You will submit written worksheets approximately once every week or so see the assignments posted in Learn for due dates by clicking the "Submit Assignments" link on the left sidebar.
+Keep these in a notebook where you can easily access them.

+2 - You will submit written worksheets approximately once every week or so - see the assignments posted in Canvas for due dates.
 These worksheets must be organized and labeled, all work and steps must be shown, and must be presented consecutively, clearly, and legibly.
 You'll be submitting via UNM Learn.
 Worksheets must be submitted as one readable pdf file.
 You will print each worksheet, complete it, then use a scanner or free scanner app on your device to create one pdf file of your completed worksheet to upload for a grade.
 The alternative is to complete your worksheets on a tablet using a stylus and submit a pdf of that work.
 You'll need to access to either a printer or a tablet to complete the worksheets.
 Note that all worksheets are posted under the "Blank Worksheets' link in Learn.
 This means if you'll have difficulty accessing a printer, you could have them printed up all at one time at the library if necessary.
-The worksheets are designed to follow along with the lectures closely.
-I suggest filling them in as you watch the lectures. - 3 You must complete written homework from the textbook for each section.
+The worksheets are designed to follow along with the lectures.

+3 - You must complete written homework from the textbook for each section.
 These problems are listed on the schedule towards the end of this document.
-These are from your textbook, located in Learn, by clicking on the "ETextbook" link.
+These are from your textbook, located in Canvas, by clicking on the "ETextbook" link.
 These are all odd problems, so you have the answers.
 Thus, it wouldn't make sense for me to grade these.
 These are for you to practice.
-If you don't do these, you are very unlikely to succeed in the class. - 4 You will complete two written tests and a written cumulative final.
-The exams will appear in UNM Learn at the designated times.
-You will print the exam and complete it, then upload your completed exam in Learn as you do the worksheets.
-All work needs to be shown and to be neat, clear, and in order or you will not receive credit.
-The exams are not open book or notes, and you may not use a graphing calculator, phone, the internet, etc. You should use only your writing instrument (and a basic 4-function calculator if you so choose) to complete the exam nothing else.
+If you don't do these, you are very unlikely to succeed in the class.

+4 - You will complete two written tests and a written cumulative final.
+The exams are not open book or notes, and you may not use a graphing calculator, phone, the internet, etc. You should use only your writing instrument (and a basic 4-function calculator if you so choose) to complete the exam - nothing else.
 The use of anything beyond your pencil and basic calculator on the exams and final may be considered academic dishonesty, may be reported to the Dean of Students, and may be grounds for receiving an F in the course.

-Tentative dates/times for exams: (Please keep these days and times available)

-Exam 1 Monday, February 22, 3pm-4:45pm (estimated time window) Exam 2 Monday, April 12, 3pm-4:45pm (estimated time window) Final Exam Monday, May 10, 3pm-5pm (estimated time window)

-Calculator/Notes Policy: Scientific calculators are not allowed on any exams (including the final exam).
+Calculator/Notes Policy: Scientific or graphing calculators are not allowed on any exams (including the final exam).
 I will demonstrate examples without the use of a calculator.
 If you'd like, you may use a basic, 4 function calculator on exams, but nothing more.
 There may be a few homework problems that require a scientific calculator, but these won't be used on exams.
 Notes, books, cell phones, web searches, consultations with friends or tutors, etc. are also not allowed on exams.